 We have created this Opposition Guide to take you through everything you need to know for the Bantams' trip to Gloucestershire.

 ONES TO WATCH

-Thirty-four-year-old striker Andy Williams signed for the Robins from Northampton Town in the summer and he has been a key part of their squad since arriving.
-He is Cheltenham’s top goal-scorer this season, with five.
+Williams signed for the Robins from Northampton Town in the summer and he has been a key part of their squad since arriving.
+He is Cheltenham’s second-top goal-scorer this season, with seven.

 The experienced frontman gained promotion to Sky Bet League One with the Cobblers last season - netting the fourth in their 4-0 win against Exeter City in the Play-Off Final.

-Flinders is another experienced player in the Robins’ ranks - aged 34.
-He signed for Cheltenham from Macclesfield in August 2017 and penned a contract extension in 2019 to keep him at the club until 2021.
+Flinders is another experienced member of the Robins’ ranks - aged 34.
+He signed for Cheltenham from Macclesfield Town in August 2017 and penned a contract extension in 2019 to keep him at the club until 2021.

-Cheltenham is the 11th club the goalkeeper has represented after notable spells at York City and Hartlepool United, where he made over 250 appearances for the Durham side.
-During his time at Hartlepool, he scored an injury time header against AFC Bournemouth in 2011.
+Cheltenham is the 11th club the goalkeeper has represented after notable spells at York City and Hartlepool United, where he made over 250 appearances for the Durham-based side.

 Ben Tozer has also started every league game this season for the Robins.
-He was named in the 2019/20 PFA League Two Team of the Year after he helped his side to a play-off finish last season.
+He was named in the 2019/20 PFA League Two Team of the Year after helping his side to a play-off finish last season.

 The 6ft 3ins defender is a product of the Plymouth Argyle academy and has gone on to play for six EFL clubs - including Northampton Town.
 Tozer has been a regular in the squad since joining from Newport County in 2018.

-The former defender made over 300 appearances for the Robins and scored the winning goal against Yeovil Town in 1999 to secure promotions to the EFL for the first time in their history.
+The former defender made over 300 appearances for the Robins and scored the winning goal against Yeovil Town in 1999 to secure promotion to the EFL for the first time in their history.

 Duff signed for Burnley in 2004 and made over 300 appearances for the Clarets, before retiring in 2016.